-At $25,000 for this trading software, it needs to be perfect.
-Its not.
+For a $25,000 trading software, it needs to be perfect.
+It’s not.
 But it has potential.
 Ownership attempting to remain anonymous, which is a red flag.
 No trading DOM in trading room.
 No live trades.
 However, owners are committed to delivering a quality product, but they are just not there yet.

 Today’s review is Avenge Trading and Avenge Trading Software

 What is Avenge Trading and Avenge Trading Software?
 Avenge Trading Software is a trading signal software that operates as an indicator add on for the ensign trading platform.
 Avenge Trading is a day trading room that displays and trades the software that potential customers as well as paying customers may watch and trade along with the room moderator.

 Just how much is your trading applications as well as the trading area?
 The entire price of the trading applications is 25,000.
 Yes, you’re reading this properly, $25,000 for the applications and $2,500 per month to attend the trading area.
 But there’s a financing program where a client may made a deposit of $7,500 and then 60 days afterwards, so as to maintain the software operational another payment of $7,500 has to be made, then 30 days after a different payment of $7,500, then 30 days after the following charge of $7,500 is necessary.